Samsung/tizen-docs/open_source/developing/creating.md

 $ gbs createimage --ks-file=mobile-wayland-armv7l-tm1.ks
 ```

-If the size of the RAM is larger than 4G, use "--tmpfs" option to speed up the image creation:
+If you have more than 4 GB of RAM available, use the `--tmpfs` option to speed up the image creation:

 ```
 $ gbs createimage --ks-file=mobile-wayland-armv7l-tm1.ks --tmpfs
 ```

-Here's an example of output:
+The following example shows the `gbs createimage` command output:

 ```
 ...Info: Running scripts ...kickstart post script startInfo: Checking filesystem /var/tmp/mic/build/imgcreate-Rii2MC/tmp-pVQesQ/platform.imgInfo: Checking filesystem /var/tmp/mic/build/imgcreate-Rii2MC/tmp-pVQesQ/data.imgInfo: Checking filesystem /var/tmp/mic/build/imgcreate-Rii2MC/tmp-pVQesQ/ums.imgInfo: Pack all loop images together to TM1-new-201609030819.tar.gzInfo: The new image can be found here:/home/<User>/tizen/mic-output/TM1-201609030819.tar.gz/home/<User>/tizen/mic-output/TM1-201609030833.packages/home/<User>/tizen/mic-output/TM1-201609030819.xmlInfo: Finished.
 ```

-TM1-201609030819.tar.gz is the image file, and TM1-201609030833.packages contains packages info integrated in the image, including package name, version and VCS information.
-Once the Tizen image is created, the final step is to flash the image to target device for verification.
-Refer to the [Flash an Image to Device](https://source.tizen.org/documentation/reference/flash-device) for details.
+`TM1-201609030819.tar.gz` is the image file and `TM1-201609030833.packages` contains package info integrated in the image, including package name, version, and VCS information.

+Once the Tizen image is created, the final step is to flash the image to a target device for verification.
+For more information, see [Flash an Image to Device](https://source.tizen.org/documentation/reference/flash-device).